coding-blocks/DigitalOceanApp/README.md

 It has features such as -
  - powering off / rebooting your droplet
  - turning backups on/off
- - taking snapshop of droplet
+ - taking snapshot of droplet
  - resizing droplet
  - creating a droplet